algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 __I’m a member of a GitHub organization, but I don’t see that organization listed as a possible owner when creating an algorithm.
 What’s wrong?__

 An administrator of your GitHub organization likely needs to approve the OAuth application that’s being used to authorize Algorithmia users.
 You can request approval by following the instructions in [this GitHub documentation](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/requesting-organization-approval-for-oauth-apps#:~:targetText=Click%20the%20Authorized%20OAuth%20Apps,click%20Request%20approval%20from%20owners.).

+__I revoked access to the Algorithmia's Github OAuth application, and now none of the repositories I created can build!__

+When you revoke access to an OAuth app, Github automatically revokes both your token and any deploy keys you may have created via the OAuth app.
+To fix your algorithms, simply [follow the instructions above](#your-repositorys-deploy-key-was-removed) on restoring deploy keys to a repository.